WHEN CAN I APPLY AS AN INTERNAL TRANSFER?

 all the information from the department office and begin planning early.

-that the schedule for apparel design students is quite different from
+that the schedule for Fashion Design and Product Innovation students is quite different from

-schedule for fashion merchandising students.
+schedule for Fashion Merchandising and Management students.
 If this is your intention,

 plan your schedule carefully, therefore it is recommended that you meet